chris-marsh/pureline/README.md

 A simple but powerful [Powerline](https://github.com/Lokaltog/vim-powerline) style prompt for the Bash shell written in Bash script.

-This project was based on [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
+This project was inspired by [Bash-Powerline-Shell](https://github.com/abhijitvalluri/bash-powerline-shell).
 It has been redesigned to make configuration easier and to use only the basic terminal colors - allowing colors to be set by the terminal (eg Xresources or profiles).

 The result ... is PureLine.